-Martin-Benito, D., and N. Pederson.
-In prep.
-Convergence in drought stress, but divergence in heat stress across a latitudinal gradient in a temperate broadleaf forest.
+Martin-Benito, D.A., and N. Pederson.
+In revision.
+Convergence in drought stress, but divergence in heat stress, across a latitudinal gradient in a temperate broadleaf forest.
+Journal of Biogeography

 Martin-Benito, D., N. Pederson, M. McDonald, B. Buckley, P. Krusic, K. Anchukaitis, R. D'Arrigo, L. Andreu-Hayles, and E. Cook.
-Accepted with minor revision.
+In press. with minor revision.
 Dendrochronological dating of the World Trade Center ship, Lower Manhattan, New York City.
 Tree Ring Research

 Riddle, J., N. Pederson, J. C. Stella, D. J. Leopold.
-Accepted with minor revision.
+In press.
 Shifting climate sensitivity and contrasting growth trends in Juniperus species growing together at opposite range margins Tree Ring Research Student paper

 Carbone, M.S., C.I.
 Czimczik, T.F.
 Keenan, P.F.
 Murakami, N. Pederson, P.G.
 Schaberg, X. Xu, A.D.
 Richardson.
 2013.
 Age, allocation, and availability of nonstructural carbon in mature red maple trees.
 New Phytologist 200: 1145-1155.

 McEwan, R. A., N. Pederson, A. Cooper, R. Watts, and A. Hruska.
 2013.
 Fire and gap dynamics over 300 years in an old-growth temperate forest.
 Applied Vegetation Science.